A Physics-Informed Neuro-Fuzzy Framework for Quantum Error Attribution: Discussion

 For states near the computational basis, a rotation error of angle $\theta$ produces a bit-flip probability scaling as $\sin^2(\theta/2)$ \cite{nielsenQuantumComputationQuantum2010}.
 For $\theta = 5^\circ$, this yields approximately $0.19\%$---an order of magnitude below the noise floor.
 Gate calibration errors on superconducting processors routinely introduce rotation uncertainties of $0.5\text{--}1\%$ \cite{krantzQuantumEngineersGuide2019}, further obscuring small coherent bugs.
 The resolution limit is set by:

 For the \texttt{ibm\_fez} processor with gate error rate $\sim 0.68\%$ and $N = 4{,}096$ shots, the combined noise floor is approximately $2.2\%$.
+We use $1/\sqrt{N} \approx 1.56\%$ as a conservative upper bound on the binomial shot-noise standard error (which attains its exact maximum of $0.5/\sqrt{N}$ at $p = 0.5$), and we combine the shot-noise and calibration terms by direct addition rather than in quadrature, yielding a conservative floor that does not assume independence between the two sources.
 Rotation errors below $\sim 17^\circ$ produce probability shifts smaller than this floor and are statistically undetectable without significantly increased shot budgets.

 Figure~\ref{fig:resolution_limit} quantifies this limit.
 The $5^\circ$ bug ($\Delta p \approx 0.19\%$) falls deep within the undetectable region.
 The $15^\circ$ bug ($\Delta p \approx 1.7\%$) also lies below the detection threshold, explaining the classifier's \texttt{HARDWARE\_NOISE} attribution with high confidence ($P = 0.899$).